capro-uio/capro-uio.github.io/content/team/es_falch/index.en.md

 ---

 Focusing on data collection, management, and analysis for scientific research, Emilie offers guidance and systematization of data handling and provides data analysis services to support research endeavors.
-Image file in this folder will be used as profile image.
 ![EmilieFalch-ansattbilde](https://github.com/capro-uio/capro-uio.github.io/assets/113888529/766a3b00-83ba-4177-bf4f-9b7ee04a93a8)